 Upgrade IT Service Intelligence on a single instance

-This topic describes how to upgrade Splunk IT Service Intelligence (ITSI) on an on-premises search head from version 4.4.x or later to version 4.7.x or later.
+This topic describes how to upgrade Splunk IT Service Intelligence (ITSI) on an on-premises search head.
 ITSI supports upgrades from up to three versions prior to the one you're upgrading to.
 To upgrade from earlier versions, perform a step upgrade.
 Splunk Cloud Platform customers work with Splunk Support to coordinate upgrades to IT Service Intelligence.

 Before you upgrade ITSI, you must perform all prerequisite steps specified in Before you upgrade IT Service Intelligence.